JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/dungeon-seeds.md

 - **Pillars**: Built from floor to ceiling and made of petrified wood.
   - The space between the pillars is protected by a magical, impenetrable barrier.
 At least two pillars must be destroyed for the barrier to dissolve.
-  - If two _adjacent_ pillars are destroyed, the room will collapse on its occupants (DEX save or take 12 STR damage).
+  - If two _adjacent_ pillars are destroyed, the room will collapse on its occupants (AGL save or take 12 STR damage).
 - **Rod**: A facsimile of the **Woodturn** found in **9**, but lacks any real power.

 ### 8 - Nest